 We are, perhaps, on the cusp of a significant increase in the number of humans in space.
 The International Space Station has maintained an average population of about six since it was first inhabited in 2000, with fluctuations during crew change-overs or when China’s space station, Tiangong-1, is occupied.
 But in 2017, if all goes to plan, SpaceX and Boeing will become the first private companies to put people in space, and the US, China and India are all mooting more manned missions in orbit and beyond.
 The dream of Martian colonists and asteroid miners has never seemed so close to reality.

-“I can pretty much assure you that there are going to be people bringing people with money to space, and they’ll have to wear something,” says Nicholas de Monchaux, an architect who wrote a history of the Apollo space suit.“This notion of dressing for space that was so often science fiction is going to become a reality.”
+“I can pretty much assure you that there are going to be people bringing people with money to space, and they’ll have to wear something,” says Nicholas de Monchaux, an architect who wrote a history of the Apollo space suit.

 That something won’t typically be the outfit you might remember from the film Gravity or those grainy videos of Apollo astronauts cavorting on the moon—white, boxy, radiation-resistant, armored against micro-meteoroids and equipped with a life-support system.
 Such extra-vehicular activity (EVA) suits will be left to professionals working outside the protective confines of a spacecraft.